MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-app-permissions.md

 >
 > - Defender for Cloud Apps only identifies apps that request "Delegated" permissions.
 For more information, see [Client app permissions](/azure/active-directory/develop/developer-glossary#permissions).
 >
-> - Manage OAuth apps is available only after connecting one or more of the supported platforms - Office 365, Google Workspace, or Salesforce.
+> - OAuth app management is available only after connecting one or more of the supported platforms - Office 365, Google Workspace, or Salesforce.
 Once connected, the **OAuth apps** menu option will appear under **Investigate**.

 ## Working with the OAuth apps page